 is arguably the most difficult in the whole 36 mile route.

 other sections and structures of the canal have been restored with some

-Progress on substantial sections of the rest is also taking place and
+Progress on other sections of the rest are also taking place and

 it is hoped that these will accelerate as more of the canal re-opens.